NutriVouch

 Why do study types have different weights?

 Not all studies are equal.
-The scientific community recognizes a hierarchy:
+The scientific community recognizes a hierarchy — meta-analyses sit at the top because they synthesize results across the entire field:

 Study Hierarchy